stackhpc/terraform-kayobe-multinode/README.rst

 Deploy OpenStack
 ----------------

-Once the Ansible control host has been configured with a Kayobe/OpenStack config present you can then begin the process of deploying OpenStack.
+Once the Ansible control host has been configured with a Kayobe/OpenStack configuration you can then begin the process of deploying OpenStack.
 This can be achieved by either manually running the various commands to configures the hosts and deploy the services or automated by using `deploy-openstack.sh`, which should be available within the homedir on your Ansible control host provided you ran `deploy-openstack-config.yml` earlier.